 What the Early Christians Believed About Eternal Security – David Bercot

 This page has not been completed and is being added to as time permits.
-Also, from time-to-time I’ll be editing the existing content.-Freeman
+Also, from time-to-time the existing content may be edited.

 - Then said Jesus to those Jews which believed on him, If ye continue in my word, then are ye my disciples indeed; And ye shall know the truth, and the truth shall make you free.
 (John 8:31, 32) If we really want to know the truth, we will, if we continue in His word.